 Professional Learning Communities (PLCs)

-The Plymouth Secondary Portal moves into an exciting new phase with the the release of its new community function.
+The Plymouth Place-based School Improvement Portal moves into an exciting new phase with the the release of its new community function.
 The Portal’s PLCs bring educators across Plymouth Secondary Schools together in a virtual space, to provide a platform to share, collaborate, and support each other.

 What is a Professional Learning Community?